johny-c/dfp/README.md

 where `SAVE_DIR` is the directory path to save under.

 For different kinds of storage options (e.g. databases), check [sacred's documentation](https://sacred.readthedocs.io/en/stable/observers.html#).

+## Trained Models

+Trained networks for each of the 4 scenarios can be found [here](https://www.amazon.de/clouddrive/share/bNc4LDikcT3DDmheWgE7D4zYhaXyNpEbSMX5AjybV8).

 ## Official Implementation